graveja0/health-care-markets/README.md

 ### How do these approaches compare?

-The obvious first question to ask is: *why do these appraoches yield different HHI measures*?
+The obvious first question to ask is: *why do these approaches yield different HHI measures*?
 One reason essentially boils down to the difference between a sum of squares (KM) and a square of sums (JC).
-That is, the KM approach calculates the HHI at the ZIP level (i.e., sum of squared market shares in each ZIP), then constructs hosptial-specific HHIs based on a weighted sum.
+That is, the KM approach calculates the HHI at the ZIP level (i.e., sum of squared market shares in each ZIP), then constructs hospital-specific HHIs based on a weighted sum.
 The JC approach, by comparison, first sums up the ZIP-level market shares, and then squares those market shares to construct the hospital-specific HHI.